usnistgov/ARIAC/docs/competition/challenges.rst

 -------------------------------

-To find out out the priority of an order, the CCS is required to parse messages published to the topic :red:`/ariac/orders` (`Order.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Order.msg>`_).
-For a high-priority order, the value for the field :yaml:`priority` is set to :yaml:`true`.
-For a regular-priority order, the value for the field :yaml:`priority` is set to :yaml:`false`.
+To find out out the priority of an order, the CCS is required to parse messages published to the topic :topic:`/ariac/orders` (`Order.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/Order.msg>`_).
+For a high-priority order, the value for the field :yamlname:`priority` is set to :yaml:`true`.
+For a regular-priority order, the value for the field :yamlname:`priority` is set to :yaml:`false`.